 What is HDMI Input Used For?

-One of the most fundamental questions asked by those unfamiliar with audio/video interfaces is, “what is HDMI input used for?”.
+One of the most fundamental questions asked by those unfamiliar with audio/video interfaces is, “What is HDMI input used for?”
 HDMI ports, the most widespread interface for multimedia connectivity, can be either input or output.

 HDMI input ports are generally found on display devices such as monitors, TVs, and projectors.
 They receive audio and video signals from a source device such as a PC, gaming console, set-top box, home theater system, etc.